7 simple brand identity tips - what you can do

 - how you make your customer 's life different after doing business with you

 Use clear language to communicate your value.
 Don 't be so vague that your message is meaningless.
 Use simple, clean imagery that resonates with your customers, and use a tagline that succinctly sums up not who you are, but what you do for your customers.

-For more help developing your marketing voice and message, read 7 Tips for Getting your Marketing Message Right or watch this on-demand webinar: Practical Marketing - A Five Step Marketing Program for Small Business from National Small Business Week.
+For more help developing your marketing voice and message, watch this on-demand webinar: Practical Marketing - A Five Step Marketing Program for Small Business from National Small Business Week.